prefect.utilities.collections

 """

-This function visits every element of an arbitrary Python collection and
+This function visits every element of an arbitrary Python collection.
+If an element

 Args: